dennowiggle/FLEADiP/firmware/README.md

+# Test Program

-# A simple Z80 assembly test program to access the FLEADiP FPGA registers.
+A simple Z80 assembly test program to access the FLEADiP FPGA registers.